Materials You Will Need

 - Cups and Glasses: Wrap individually and place near the top, rim down.
 Wrapped glasses and cups may be nested.

 - Goblets and Stemware: Always individually wrap and place in the top layer.
 Never attempt to nest such fragile items.

 - Pots and Pans: Two or three pots or pans can be nested, one inside the other, with packing paper in between the layers.
-Wrap the entire bundle before placing in the box.
+Wrap the entire bundle before placing it in the box.

-- Lamps: Lamp bases should be wrapped, cushioned and packed in dish pack cartons.
+- Lamps: Lamp bases should be wrapped, cushioned, and packed in dish-pack cartons.
 Lamp shades should be packed alone in appropriately sized cartons.
 Shades can dent easily – cushion loosely.

-- Pictures, Mirrors, Glass Tops, Marble Tops: These items can be individually wrapped and placed in boxes with other fragile items if small enough.
+- Pictures, Mirrors, Glass Tops, and Marble Tops: These items can be individually wrapped and placed in boxes with other fragile items if small enough.
 Individually wrap and place in mirror cartons if the items are large.
 Very heavy items may require custom crating.

 - Books: Place in book boxes with bindings facing up or down.
 Books with fragile covers should be wrapped in packing paper or acid-free tissue.

 - Clothing: Place hanging clothing in stand-up wardrobes and folded clothing in lay-down wardrobes or medium boxes.
 Acid-free tissue may be used to protect antique textiles.

 - Food: Canned goods and jarred foods can be packed in book boxes with ample cushioning.
 Dry goods should be taped shut and packed in medium cartons.
 Never pack or move perishable or frozen foods.